Lab Oven

 Laboratory ovens come in various designs, each suited for specific tasks.
 Here are the most common types:

-1. Lab Drying Ovens
+Lab Drying Ovens

-As the name suggests, Lab drying ovens remove moisture from materials or samples.
+As the name suggests, lab drying ovens remove moisture from materials or samples.
 Chemists, material engineers, and biologists use them frequently.
 Like lab microwave ovens, these heated chambers remove moisture from samples before further processing or testing.

-2. Lab Vacuum Ovens
+Lab Vacuum Ovens

 Because lab vacuum ovens operate under reduced pressure, liquid boiling points are lowered.
 Therefore, higher temperatures are not needed to dry biological samples, drugs, and sensitive electronic devices.
 They offer other benefits too and avoid oxidation of the sample.

-3. Gravity Convection Ovens
+Gravity Convection Ovens

 These ovens are based on natural convection.
 As warm air moves up, cold air goes down.
 They are relatively inexpensive and useful when general drying and heating are required without high accuracy.

-4. Mechanical Convection Ovens
+Mechanical Convection Ovens

-Mechanical convection ovens, in essence, include fan action for air circulation.
+Lab convection ovens, in essence, include fan action for air circulation.
 They are ideal for such applications that require a constant temperature for processes like sterilization and curing.

-5. Cleanroom Ovens
+Cleanroom Ovens

 Cleanroom ovens are also known as contamination-free ovens.
 These ovens are employed in the semiconductor and pharmaceutical industries and medical research.
-Such environments have no particles so sensitive materials are protected.
+Such environments have no particles, so sensitive materials are protected.

 Key Features of Lab Ovens